-I’m not sure how popular playing poker is at college these days, but when I was in college it was the big thing at the time.
+I’m not sure how popular playing poker is at college these days, but when I was in college it was the big thing at the time I used to play casino games all the time.
 It was mostly the guys playing, but there were always a few females too (and they were usually among the best players!).

 Don’t get me wrong, poker can be an entertainment expense and a fun activity, but there is a point when you can lose too much money when playing to call it an entertainment expense.
 Most people don’t win money long term playing poker, so don’t think of it as a way to earn an income.